HM Land Registry has been praised for having a “great culture for open data” as the winners of our first open data challenge collected their prizes.

-Both winners said the creation of their concepts depended on the data being available free of charge and easily accessible via the Land Registry website.
+Both winners said the creation of their concepts depended on the data being available free of charge and easily accessible from HM Land Registry.

 Speaking at the prize-giving event, Open Data User Group Chair Heather Savory said anyone with a standard laptop could become “the next Google” by exploiting such data, provided government made it freely available.

-Ms Savory, whose group acts as an independent adviser to government ministers, said she constantly referred to Land Registry as being at “the top of the tree” in releasing open data.
+Ms Savory, whose group acts as an independent adviser to government ministers, said she constantly referred to HM Land Registry as being at “the top of the tree” in releasing open data.
+She said,

-Director of Commercial & Customer Strategy Eddie Davies said the competition was a measure of how far Land Registry had come in terms of open data.
+Director of Commercial & Customer Strategy Eddie Davies said the competition was a measure of how far HM Land Registry had come in terms of open data.
+He said,

 Full historic price paid data now available

-All Land Registry’s historic price paid data of more than 18 million sales is now available to download for free as part of our open data programme.
+All our historic price paid data of more than 18 million sales is now available to download for free, as part of our open data programme.

 The data released last month included records of sales at full market value lodged for registration since January 1995.